sirkingbinx/BingusNametagsPlusPlus/README.md

 - **Text**: Text display settings
 - **Icons**: Change how icons behave
 - **Network**: Change how your nametag looks to other people
-- **About**: Mod version information, you'll probably never have to touch this tab.
+- **About**: Mod version information, you'll probably never have to touch this t

-## Why'd this repo move for a bit?
-Had problems signing into GitHub so moved the repository to my alt account until I got back in.
-I'm signed back in so it'll stay here from now on.